 What happened was the doctor who performed the ultra-sound thought that the baby had already died in the womb.
 Unfortunately, the ultrasound machine was so old, insensitive, and poorly maintained that it did not pick up on the child’s heartbeat.
 The family was awarded $78.5 million dollars.
 This amount would cover the future, past, and current medical costs for the family and the son as well as emotional pain and suffering of the mother.

 If you or someone you love is dealing with something as tragic as a birthing injury then you have rights.
-Our Birthing Injury Attorneys at the Weitz Firm in Philadelphia are ready to fight for you.
+Our Birthing Injury Attorneys at The Weitz Firm, LLC in Philadelphia are ready to fight for you.
 Call 267-587-6240 or click here to start your journey to justice with us today.
 We understand that this is a sensitive subject.
 We promise to work for you as aggressively as possible to ensure that you get the compensation you need to remedy this situation as best it can.